thegeneschool/metagenomics/docs/hic.md

     cd hic_data
     # launch spades in metagenomic mode
     docker run -v $PWD:/opt/app-root cerebis/bin3c:latest spades.py --meta -1 SRR8960211_1.fastq.gz -2 SRR8960211_2.fastq.gz -o asm
+    # return to your home directory
+    cd
     ```

 Once we have our assembly, we can map the Hi-C reads to the contigs.
 This mapping forms the basis of what binning tools like `bin3C` use to infer proximity associations between DNA loci.

 !!! example "Map Hi-C reads to assembly contigs"
     ```bash
+    # enter the hic data directory
+    cd hic_data
     # index the contig fasta
     docker run -v $PWD:/opt/app-root cerebis/bin3c:latest bwa index asm/contigs.fasta
     # map hi-c reads to the contigs